Prakarsha01/Plagiarism-Detector/README.md

 ## Project Overview

-In this project, I'm tasked with building a plagiarism detector that examines a text file and performs binary classification, labeling that file as either *plagiarized* or *not*, based on how similar it is to a provided source text.
+In this project, I build a plagiarism detector that examines a text file and performs binary classification, labeling that file as either *plagiarized* or *not*, based on how similar it is to a provided source text.
 Detecting plagiarism is a challenging task as the differences between paraphrased answers and original work are often subtle and not easily discernible.
 This project will be broken down into three main notebooks:

 **Notebook 1: Data Exploration**